mrsimo/minitest-perf/README.md

 the pain points are.
 It's in pretty early beta status, so I'm more than glad to receive bug reportsand feature suggestions.

+For now it should work with later versions of MiniTest 4, since the biggest test suite I have available is with this version.
+MiniTest 5 probably doesn't work yet.

 ## How it works

 Every test that is executed is stored in a sqlite database for later query.
 Just require `minitet/perf`